Hjorthmedh/RGCmorphology/ms/intro.md

 # Introduction

-The retina processes the visual scene and sends this information in parallel channels to the brain via retinal ganglion cells (RGCs) [@Wassle2004-lt; @Dhande2014-ek].
-To determine the number of parallel channels, we first need to determine the number of RGC types.
+Classifying neurons into distinct cell types has been a key problem in Neuroscience for over a century [@Ramon_y_Cajal1894-qo].
+A key working assumption is that neurons can be classified into groups based on similarity of their anatomy [@Rodieck1983-nb], physiology [@Farrow2011], or connectivity [@Jiang2015].
+Over the last fourty years, there has been significant progress in classifying retinal neurons into distinct classes, mostly due to the highly laminar structure of the retina [@Cook1998].
+Furthermore, within a lamina, each classes of cells (such as retinal ganglion cells) can be divided into unique types on their basis of their dendritic arborization pattern.

 The pioneering work of @Boycott1974-aa suggested that there were at least three morphological sub-classes (alpha, beta and gamma) of RGC in cat, and these three types mapped onto previously-defined physiological classes [X, Y and W; @Cleland1971-bo].
 For example, alpha cells were defined as having larger dendritic fields and somata compared to neighbouring beta cells.
-However, individual morphological features cannot uniquely predict cell type, as demonstrated by the large overlap in RGC somata area [Figure 6 of @Boycott1974-aa] among alpha/beta/gamma cat RGCs.
-Instead, multiple features should be considered simultaneously when classifying neurons.  @Rodieck1983-nb formalised this notion, proposing to use multiple features to define a multidimensional "feature space" in which to define RGC types.
+However, individual morphological features cannot uniquely predict cell type, as demonstrated by the large overlap in RGC somata area [Figure 6 of
+@Boycott1974-aa] among alpha/beta/gamma cat RGCs.
+Instead, multiple features should be considered simultaneously when classifying neurons.
+@Rodieck1983-nb formalised this notion, proposing to use multiple features to define a multidimensional "feature space" in which to define RGC types.
 If cells form distinct types, then cells of the same type should cluster together in one part of this feature space, and that different cell types occupy different parts of feature space.

 Recent advances in imaging and genetics have led to a dramatic increase in data, especially from mice [@Badea2004], to test whether distinct types of RGCs form clusters in multidimensional space.
-Estimates for the number of mouse RGCs types vary from 12 [@Kong2005] to 22 [@Volgyi2009] based either on manual classification of cell types or unsupervised machine learning methods.
+Estimates for the number of mouse RGCs types vary from 12 [@Kong2005] to over 30 [@Baden2016-io] based either on manual classification of cell types or unsupervised machine learning methods.
 These techniques have also been applied to grouping of RGCs in other species, including cat [@Jelinek2004-gp], newt [@Pushchin2009-ef5] and lamprey [@Fletcher2014-mj].
 These unsupervised approaches use statistical methods to determine the optimal number of clusters in the data [e.g. using the silhouette widths technique, @Rousseeuw1987-xe].
 However, these previous studies had no independent indicator of cell type to compare with the predicted cell types.

-In this study, we analyse the morphology of RGCs from five mutant mice lines where typically one or a few types of RGCs are labelled with GFP.
+In this study, take a complementary approach by using supervised classification to evaluate the association between morphology and some externally-determined indicator of cell type.
+In particular, we analyse the morphology of RGCs from five mutant mice lines where our working assumption is that one or a few types of RGCs are labelled with GFP.
 We use supervised machine learning techniques to predict whether the anatomical features can predict the "genetic type" of the mouse, i.e. the mouse line from where the cell was labelled.
 This provides us with ground-truth data which we can use to evaluate our methods against.
 From each individual RGC we measured fifteen features, from which we found five that were highly predictive of cell type.
 We compare our findings with a recent study [@Sumbul2014-vm] where perfect classification was achieved when detailed information about the entire dendritic stratification relative to reliable retinal landmarks (VAChT bands) was included.

+Although our findings from supervised classification are not as accurate as the recent findings from [@Sumbul2014-vm], their method is highly optimised for classifying RGCs, due to the strong laminar information provided by the retinal landmarks, i.e. the VAChT bands.
+We have therefore tested our supervised approach on neurons from other brain regions where there are no readily observable landmarks.
-We suggest that our simple anatomical measures can provide a reliable basis for classification in the absence of stratification depth information, and thus that the @Rodieck1983-nb method of classification is robust when applied to mouse RGCs.
+We have analysed two further datasets, one containing cortical neurons, and one containing hippocampal neurons.
+In these two datasets, the original investigators classified these neurons into five types each based on morphology.
+We show that without any further refinement of our method (e.g. adding extra features), we could classify these neurons with around 75% accuracy.
+We suggest that our simple anatomical measures can provide a reliable basis for classification in the absence of stratification depth information, and thus that the @Rodieck1983-nb method of classification is robust when applied to rodent neurons from three different brain regions.

 # Materials and Methods